 We very rarely use chemical medications, but I do keep these on hand for extremely sparing use.

 The most common type of anti-diarrheal is the compound Loperamide Hydrochloride (found in Immodium or Kaopectate).
-It works by slowing the propulsion of intestinal contents by the intestinal muscles.
+It works by slowing the propulsion of intestinal contents by the abdominal muscles.

 Many natural practitioners feel that diarrhea should not be stopped – that the body is naturally ridding itself of viruses or toxins.
-As well, overuse of anti-diarrheals can result in a constipation so severe that medical intervention becomes necessary.
+As well, the overuse of antidiarrheals can result in constipation so severe that medical intervention becomes necessary.

 Anti-nauseants are also called anti-emetics.
 The most popular brands contain dimenhydrinate(found in Dramamine and Gravol).

 According to the Alberta Health Services website, the medication (sold under the brand name Gravol in Canada) can have a number of side effects.
-There has also been a noted problem with abuse of medications containing dimenhydriante, so those medications have been relegated to “behind the counter”.
+There has also been a noted problem with abuse of medications containing dimenhydrinate, so those medications have been relegated to “behind the counter.”

 At recommended doses, Gravol can cause drowsiness, dizziness and blurred vision.
 It can impair your concentration and motor coordination.
 For these reasons, you should use Gravol with caution if driving or doing other things that require you to be fully alert.
 It can be especially dangerous to combine it with alcohol and other depressant drugs.
 Dry mouth, excitation and nervousness